Tools and supplies needed:

 Palisade planks’ unique interlocking edges have a tongue and a groove (image I).
 The plank’s tongue should be facing up when installing.
 This will prevent any moisture buildup

 If your project calls for Palisade planks starting at a floor, be sure the first row is straight and level.
 Determine the desired height of your first plank row and snap or draw a level line at that height for a reference line.
 Align the tops of each plank in the first row to the snapped line (image J).
 It is important that this starting row be level and straight.
+If you are starting with full tile, cut off the tongue or use a matching J-trim along the bottom edge.

 To install your first plank, begin with bottom row.
 Make sure the first plank you intend to install fits properly and is level.
 You may need to place a temporary shim under each bottom plank to hold them in place while the adhesive sets (image K).